ruchirhuchgol-del/Agentic_solutions/Trading_Agent/README.md

-# AutonomousTradingCrew Crew
+# AutonomousTradingCrew

-Welcome to the AutonomousTradingCrew Crew project.
+Welcome to the AutonomousTradingCrew project.
 This advanced multi-agent AI system provides comprehensive stock market analysis and trading recommendations by leveraging specialized agents and custom financial tools.

 ##  Features